xomicloud/xomi/README.md

 ### OAuth functionality

-These functions will redirect the browser to the Xomi authentication site and handle the subsequent callback.

 - `redirect()`
 - `callback()`

+These functions will redirect the browser to the Xomi authentication site and handle the subsequent callback.
+Full usage examples can be found in the JavaScript secure application, a link to which can be found in the related links section near the foot of this readme file.

 * The `redirect()` function takes an `option` argument and a `response` argument.
-The latter is expected to be an instance of Node's [ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse).
+The response is expected to be an instance of Node's [ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse) class.
 You can also pass a third, optional `createAccount` argument that, if set to true, instructs the authentication site to show the form to create an account rather than the sign up form.

 ```
 const { oAuth } = require("@xomicloud/xomi");